 For example, Crude oil CFDs track the price of the most current oil Futures.
 If the oil Futures are currently trading at $50/barrel, the CFD will be traded at a similar price.
 Therefore, if you buy the CFD when the price of oil is $50 and it rises to $55, you will gain $5 on the CFD, just as if you had bought the actual Futures contract.

 But, unlike regular futures, CFDs are available for much smaller purchase sizes and with greater leverage.
 This makes CFDs an ideal product for investors who are looking to trade in the Commodity and Stock Index markets.

 One of the greatest benefits of CFDs is that they can be traded in small sizes.
 Also, like forex instruments, large leverage is available for CFD trading.
 This compares to Futures contracts which are available only in large contract sizes and require a hefty minimum margin requirement per position.

 For example – a futures contract on the S&P 500 is based on 50 times the value of the S&P 500 Index.
 Therefore, if the S&P 500 is trading at $1000, the value of the futures contract is $50,000, and each change of 1 point in the index leads to a $50 gain/loss in a futures position.
 Also, in order to hold that $50,000 position, you will need an initial margin requirement of $5000 in your account.

-With CFDs, CM Trading allows you to trade position sizes of just 5 times the value of the S&P 500.
+With CFDs, CMTrading allows you to trade position sizes of just a small fraction of the total value of the S&P 500.
 Therefore, the minimum position size in our example would only be $5000 (this compares to $50,000 above).
-Also, CM Trading has an initial margin requirement of only 2% of the contract size.
+Also, CMTrading has an initial margin requirement of only 2% of the contract size.
 Therefore, even if a CFD trader took a $50,000 position like in the real Futures contract, the minimum margin would only be $1000.